-AAS publishes original articles, letters, comments and responses, data description articles and reviews.
+AAS publishes original articles, letters, comments and responses, data description articles, meeting summaries and reviews.
 AAS also includes a News & Views section, featuring invited research highlights, and project reports.
 Please refer to the Guide to Referees for the requirements for the different types of articles.

 Authors are required to submit on-line via http://mc03.manuscriptcentral.com/aasiap .

 An article constitutes an outstanding and solid advancement in our understanding on an aspect of atmospheric sciences, including physical oceanography and geophysics, as well as the theoretical and applied areas of these disciplines.
 The main text (excluding references) should be less than 6000 words, or 22 double-spaced pages of text (Times New Roman, 12 point).
 Shorter manuscripts are preferred.
 Articles should have no more than 10 display items (figures and/or tables).
 References should be limited to 50.
 The abstract is limited to 250 words and must be unreferenced.

 Manuscript Template for WORD Users: